 All cabins onboard the MV Hamnavoe, HV Hrossey and MV Hjaltland have been built with your comfort in mind.
 The ferries to Orkney and Shetland have cabins which are modern, clean, spacious and fully equipped with a television, en-suite washbasin, toilet and shower facilities.

 You can have an inner cabin without a window or an outer cabin with a window so that you can admire the seascape.

 Disabled cabins with extra facilities are also available, as are pet-friendly cabins, which you can share with your furry friend.

 We are often asked if cabins are required for every journey, below is our advice:

 As the Scrabster to Stromness journey is only 1½ hours long and operates during daytime, cabins are not essential.

-For passengers travelling on the first Stromness to Scrabster crossing at 0630, cabins can be booked on a bed and breakfast basis with boarding the previous evening between 2130 and 2330.
+For passengers travelling on the first Stromness to Scrabster crossing in the morning, cabins can be booked on a bed and breakfast basis with boarding the evening before sailing.